Prometheus3375/destiny2-verity-solver/readme.md

 - For example, instead of `both` you can use `solo-rooms` to get steps only for solo rooms.
 - Option `-i` pauses output after every step.
 Press Enter to proceed to the next step.

+# Development

+# Running tests

+1. Open terminal in the root of this project.
+2. Run `python -m unittest discover tests "test_*.py" .` to run all tests.